AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 ## Other Benefits

-### New Stingray file extension
+### Stingray file extension

-Browsing for Stingray projects has been made easy in this Stingray release.
-Stingray projects have a new unique file extension *.stingray_project* that you can use to open the projects.
+Stingray projects now use the unique file extension *.stingray_project*, making it easy to find and open projects.
 Double-click the *.stingray_project* file to open the project in the Editor.
-See ~{ Open an existing project }~ and ~{ About the project structure }~.
+Updated Help topics include: ~{ Open an existing project }~ and ~{ About the project structure }~.

 ### Simplified texture import

-Stingray includes new texture categories and templates such as Normal, Linear Greyscale, Albedo, Albedo Opacity and Roughness/Metallic/AO templates to easily categorize textures and apply texture settings.
-The newly added texture templates in the **Texture Manager** come with default compression settings for each supported platform, allowing your textures to work on all platforms.
+Stingray includes new texture categories and templates such as Normal, Linear Greyscale, Albedo, Albedo Opacity and Roughness/Metallic/AO to help you categorize textures and apply texture settings.
+The newly added texture templates in the **Texture Manager** come with default compression settings to work on each supported platform.
 The textures imported in your project are now assigned the default compression settings.
 See ~{ Import textures }~.

 [Return to top](#top)